Central Coast Rhinos: Wilderness (2013–2021)

-Re-entry to the AIHL (2022-Present)
+Re-entry to the AIHL (since 2022)

-The Rhinos revealed in March 2022 that they had re-applied to re-enter the AIHL after having their 2014 bid rejected.
-The news came on the back of the rival Pacific Hockey League announcing a new team, The Coast, to play out of Erina Ice Arena in 2022.
-Three days later on 10 March the AIHL granted the Rhinos a new license for the AIHL and announced the team would play exhibition games against AIHL opposition in 2022 before joining the league’s regular season in 2023.
+The Rhinos revealed in March 2022 that they had re-applied to the AIHL after having their 2014 bid rejected.
+The news came on the back of the rival Pacific Hockey League announcing a new team, The Coast, to play at Erina Ice Arena in 2022.
+Three days later on 10 March the AIHL granted the Rhinos a new license for the AIHL and announced the team would play exhibition games against AIHL opposition in 2022 before joining the league's regular season in 2023.

 In early April 2022, the AIHL released its revised 2022 season game schedule with the Central Coast Rhinos scheduled to play seven exhibition games, both home and away between April and August 2022.
 These games involve four AIHL teams including, Sydney Ice Dogs, Brisbane Lightning, CBR Brave and Sydney Bears.
 In mid-April, an additional pre-season exhibition game was added to the Rhinos 2022 schedule against the Bears to be held at Erina on 24 April.

+After completing the 2022 exhibition game schedule, in September 2022, the AIHL admitted the Rhinos into the league by granting them a full licence.
+Central Coast would officially re-join the AIHL regular season in 2023.
+In April 2023, the team formally updated their logo and kit designs and changed the team’s colours from red, black and white to shadow blue, ice blue, deep sea blue and red alert.

+For the team’s first season back in the AIHL, they hired Ashley Marsh as their head coach, after he guided the team in their exhibition series in 2022.
+Robert ‘Bert’ Malloy was named captain and would be assisted by veterans Stuart Cole-Clark, Jayson Chalker and David-James ‘DJ’ Jeremy.
+The Rhinos lost their opening game back in the AIHL after fourteen years, going down to fellow newcomers, Brisbane Lightning, 17–0.
+The team slowly improved over the course of the season and registered their first win, since returning to the league, in June 2023, with a 6-3 defeat of Adelaide Adrenaline on the road in Adelaide.
+Swedish import forward, Joakim Erdugan, scoring four of the Rhino’s six goals in the win.
+It was the Rhino’s first AIHL win in 5,461 days.